Commonhold explained: What it is and what it means for leaseholders (2026 update)

 Commonhold is a form of ownership that allows flat owners to own and manage their buildings jointly and is an alternative to the leasehold system.

-Is Commonhold law yet?
+Is commonhold law yet?

 How does commonhold work?